- Food and Wine

 Our Siyakhula programmes support social enterprise development, with the Careers, Employability and Entrepreneurship offered at 6 Overberg High Schools and small businesses across the region.

-The Green Futures College provides horticultural, field ranging and hospitality training to members of neighbouring communities.
+The Green Futures College provides horticultural, field ranging and eco-tourism training to members of neighbouring communities.

 The Agulhas Green Corridor project is working to connect the Walker Bay Fynbos Conservancy with the Agulhas National Park.

 Through our ecological research on Grootbos Private Nature Reserve, we have identified 806 unique types of fynbos.